Complete Guide: Installing Manjaro with Secure Boot Enabled

 Locale

-Locale example for Danish locale
+Locale example of Danish locale

 • uncomment en_DK.UTF-8 and en_US.UTF-8

-Save file and generate the message table
+Save the file and generate the massage table

 nano /etc/locale.gen